Twisted K-theory, K-homology and bivariant Chern-Connes type character of some infinite dimensional spaces: Abstract

 \section{Abstract}

-We study the twisted $\K$-theory and $\K$-homology of some infinite dimensional spaces, like $SU(\infty)$, in the framework of operator $\K$-theory.
-We use bivariant $\K$-theory for locally convex algebras, specialized to $\K$-theory, to study the twisted $\K$-theory of such spaces.
+We study the twisted $\K$-theory and $\K$-homology of some infinite dimensional spaces, like $SU(\infty)$, in the bivariant setting.
+Using a general procedure due to Cuntz we construct a bivariant $\K$-theory on the category of separable $\sC$-algebras that generalizes both twisted $\K$-theory and $\K$-homology of (locally) compact spaces.
+We construct a bivariant Chern--Connes type character taking values in bivariant local cyclic homology.
+We analyse the structure of the dual Chern--Connes character from (analytic) $\K$-homology to local cyclic cohomology under some reasonable hypotheses.
 We also investigate the twisted periodic cyclic homology via locally convex algebras and the local cyclic homology via $C^*$-algebras (in the compact case).
-There is a general procedure to construct bivariant $\K$-theories, which is due to Cuntz.
-We apply his formalism to the category of separable $\sC$-algebras and construct a bivariant Chern--Connes type character taking values in Puschnigg's bivariant local cyclic homology.
-Finally we focus on the dual Chern--Connes character from (analytic) $\K$-homology to local cyclic cohomology and analyse its structure under some reasonable hypotheses.

 Twisted $\K$-theory and cohomology theories have attracted a lot of attention lately due to their importance in string theory.
-The notion of twisted $\K$-theory can be traced back to a paper by Donovan--Karoubi \cite{DonKar}.
+The notion of twisted $\K$-theory can be traced back to a paper by Donovan--Karoubi \cite{DonKar} (see \cite{KarTwist} for a recent survey).
 The {\em geometric twists} of $\K$-theory are parametrized by the third integral cohomology group.
-The concept of twisted $\K$-theory was limited to twists with respect to a torsion class until Rosenberg showed how to deal with arbitrary (possibly non-torsion) classes using continuous trace $C^*$-algebras \cite{RosCT} (see also \cite{BMTwist,ASTwistedK1,ASTwistedK2}).
-One advantage of the operator theoretic picture of twisted $\K$-theory is that it enables us to use all the tools from noncommutative geometry \cite{ConBook}, although there are various other elegant approaches, viz, homotopy theory viewpoint \cite{ABG,FHT}, bundle gerbe viewpoint \cite{BCMMS}, groupoid and stack viewpoint \cite{TuXuLG,DanTDuality}, and so on.
+The concept of twisted $\K$-theory was limited to twists with respect to a torsion class until Rosenberg showed how to deal with arbitrary (possibly non-torsion) classes using continuous trace $C^*$-algebras \cite{RosCT} (see also \cite{ASTwistedK1,ASTwistedK2}).
+One advantage of the operator theoretic viewpoint of twisted $\K$-theory is that it enables us to use all the tools from noncommutative geometry \cite{ConBook}, although there are various other elegant approaches, viz, homotopy theory viewpoint \cite{ABG,FHT}, bundle gerbe viewpoint \cite{BCMMS}, groupoid and stack viewpoint \cite{TuXuLG,DanTDuality}, and so on.
+Twisted $\K$-homology is an equally important theory (see, for instance, \cite{EvaGan,MeiTwist}) and the pairing between the two theories has applications to topological $\textup{T}$-duality \cite{BMRS2,KQ}.